aCodeReader/aca-03-lessons/README.md

 * How do you write a list request with Axios?

 * What is the client-server model?
+[Description using a bank](https://en.wikipedia.org/wiki/Client%E2%80%93server_model)

 ### Lesson